tonybourkesdnpros/Level5CLassMay2022/LabIssues.md

     int e2-7
     shut

 This shuts off all the connected interfaces.
-Wait about 20 minutes, then following the instructions in this repository: https://github.com/tonybourkesdnpros/ATD-Reset-Level5 (or just remove the configlets for OSPF manually)
+Wait about 20 minutes for the CPUs to settle down, then follow the instructions in this repository: https://github.com/tonybourkesdnpros/ATD-Reset-Level5 (or just remove the configlets for OSPF manually)